intuit/sdbport/README.md

 ## Usage

-Add your AWS credentials to .sdbport.yml in your home directory.
-By default, sdbport will use the 'default' credentials.
+You can specify your credentials on the command line, however it is best to add them to a configuration file.

+By default, sdbport look for .sdbport.yml in your home directory.
+To get started, add you AWS keys.

 ```
 cat > ~/.sdbport.yml << EOF